joseph-flinn/site/frontend/posts/e2m-st-addiction.md

 It is not the structure of the system itself that creates the trap.
 Meadows goes on to show that intervenors are sometimes necessary to maintain a desirable state of the system.
 Doctors are a necessary part of the biophysical system of the human body.
-They help intervene in behaviors that do not serve the overall and long term health of an individual.
+They help intervene in behaviors that do not serve the overall and long-term health of an individual.

 A few years ago, I low-sided my bicycle by trying to maintain my speed through a corner and catching my pedal on the road.
 I landed on my hip pretty hard and only took about 50 steps a day for about 14 days.
 With every step I babied my right leg and hip.
 Muscles tightened and soft tissue built up all to protect the injury to allow for healing.
-I started physical therapy to loosen what tightened and strengthen what loosened; changing my behavior of babying my leg to using it to get back to normal.
+I started physical therapy to loosen what tightened and strengthen what loosened, changing my behavior of babying my leg to using it to get back to normal.
 The physical therapist was an intervenor.

 However, the trap comes when the temporary intervenor becomes the permanent solution to keep the